 “As I taught and thought about the arguments for God’s existence, and in particular the cosmological argument, I went from thinking “These arguments are no good” to thinking “These arguments are a little better than they are given credit for” and then to “These arguments are actually kind of interesting.”
 Eventually it hit me: “Oh my goodness, these arguments are right after all!”

-Feser could no longer rationally sustain his philosophical naturalism in the face of these arguments.
-In fact, not too long after, and perhaps to his own surprise, he was trying to convince and convert his wife’s skeptical physicist brother-in-law of the truth of philosophical theism while they were on a train trip through eastern Europe.
+Feser felt that he could no longer rationally sustain his philosophical naturalism.
+Not much later was he trying to convince his wife’s skeptical physicist brother-in-law of philosophical theism while on a train trip through Eastern Europe.

 “When I was an undergrad I came across the saying that learning a little philosophy leads you away from God, but learning a lot of philosophy leads you back.
 As a young man who had learned a little philosophy, I scoffed.
 But in later years and at least in my own case, I would come to see that it’s true.”